 Indian Electrical equipment is the largest sub-sector followed by Plant equipment & Earth moving/ mining machinery.
-The electrical equipment market share in India is expected to increase by US$ 33.74 billion from 2021 to 2025, and the market's growth momentum will accelerate at a CAGR of 9%.
+The electrical equipment market share in India is expected to increase from US$ 52.98 billion in 2022 to US$ 125 billion by 2027, implying a robust CAGR of 11.68%.

 The Government’s ‘Vision Plan 2030’ proposed an action plan to become a manufacturing and export hub for construction equipment and propel the development of world-class infrastructure in the country.